ganbarodigital/go_scriptish/README.md

     // write text to the pipeline's stderr
     // but redirect the pipeline's stderr to the pipeline's stdout
-    // and redirect the pipeline's stdout to /dev/null EchoToStderr("this is a test", RedirectStdoutToDevNull, RedirectStderrToStdout) ) pipeline.Exec()
+    // and redirect the pipeline's stdout to /dev/null scriptish.EchoToStderr(
+        "this is a test",
+        scriptish.RedirectStdoutToDevNull(),
+        scriptish.RedirectStderrToStdout(),
+    )
+)
+pipeline.Exec()